markbmullins/counterApp/README.md

 - Updating Phase
 - Unmounting Phase

+# Notes

-# Here are the notes I took while following along with the video:
+Here are the notes I took while following along with the video:
 [Link](https://www.youtube.com/watch?v=Ke90Tje7VS0)

 React is a JS Libraary vs. Angular is a Framework